stephblain/thrush_ancestry_repeatability/1_call_AIMs/README.md

 Get posterior probs of each state

-Get estimated state for where above cutoff in table and plink formats
+Get estimated ancestry state for sites above cutoff; output in table and plink formats